bon-zai/goose/documentation/docs/getting-started/providers.md

 ---

-If you have any questions or need help with a specific provider, feel free to reach out to us on [Discord](https://discord.gg/block-opensource) or on the [goose repo](https://github.com/block/goose).
+If you have any questions or need help with a specific provider, feel free to reach out to us on [Discord](https://discord.gg/block-opensource) or on the [Goose repo](https://github.com/block/goose).

 [providers]: /docs/getting-started/providers